oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 ## Deploy with vLLM
 Container creation process is going to be same as TGI.
 All associated files are present in vllm directory.
 Once the container is pushed on OCIR, follow below steps:

-* to deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
+* To deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
-  * select the project you created earlier and than select `Model Deployment`
+  * Select the project you created earlier and than select `Model Deployment`
-  * click on `Create model deployment`
+  * Click on `Create model deployment`
-  * models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
+  * Models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
 So under `Default configuration` set following custom environment variables
-    * for `7b llama2` model, use the following environment variables
+    * For `7b llama2` model, use the following environment variables
-      * default values in docker file are sufficient to handle the model deployment with tensor parallelism as 1
+      * Default values in docker file are sufficient to handle the model deployment with tensor parallelism as 1
-    * for `13b llama2` model, use the custom environment variable to override the default tensor parallelism as 2, to shard the model on 2 GPU cards.
+    * For `13b llama2` model, use the custom environment variable to override the default tensor parallelism as 2, to shard the model on 2 GPU cards.
-      * set custom environment variable key `TENSOR_PARALLELISM` with value `2`
+      * Set custom environment variable key `TENSOR_PARALLELISM` with value `2`
     * Since in api server file, we have already changed the prediction endpoint to /predict, we don't need any other overrides.
-    * under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
+    * Under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
-    * under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
+    * Under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
-    * under `Networking` leave the Default option
+    * Under `Networking` leave the Default option
-    * under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
+    * Under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
-    * click on `Show advanced options` at the bottom
+    * Click on `Show advanced options` at the bottom
-    * select the checkbox `Use a custom container image`
+    * Select the checkbox `Use a custom container image`
-    * select the OCIR repository and image we pushed earlier
+    * Select the OCIR repository and image we pushed earlier
     * No need to change port, as default port is mentioned 8080.
 But is is available as ENV variable in Dockerfile, so feel free to change as needed.
-    * leave CMD and Entrypoint blank
+    * Leave CMD and Entrypoint blank
-    * click on `Create` button to create the model deployment
+    * Click on `Create` button to create the model deployment

-* once the model is deployed and shown as `Active` you can execute inference against it.
+* Once the model is deployed and shown as `Active`, you can execute inference against it.

 ## Deploying using ADS